concur1/pl_compare/README.md

 - [] Simplify custom equality checks and add example.
 - [] Test for large amounts of data
 - [] Benchmark for different sizes of data.
-- [] strict MyPy type checking
 - [] Github actions for testing
 - [] Github actions for linting
 - [x] Github actions for publishing

-### not sure of:
-- [] Seperate out dev dependencies from library dependencies?
-- [] Change 'threshold' to be 'granularity'/'numeric granularity?'